lekkalraja/visitor-app/README.md

 ### Dependencies:
 To run this project you need to install below componenets in your system.
 1. JDK-11
+2. Redis server (Docker image should be ok)
-2. Docker
+3. Docker
-3. Minicube
+4. Minicube
-4. kubectl/kubeadm
+5. kubectl/kubeadm

 ### Build and Push Docker Image:
 1. In this assignment, I am building a micro service and it's docker image pushing into my own docker hub repository.
 I have created a docker repository called "rlekkalaa/visitor-app".